All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 • If that means you learn about how to budget, grab it by the horns.

-• If that means you walk away from toxic relationships then do what’s best for you.
+• If that means you walk away from toxic relationships, then do what’s best for you.

-You can read all the financial blog posts you want but if you don’t have the motivation it won’t happen.
+You can read all the financial blog posts you want, but if you don’t have the motivation, it won’t happen.

-If you’re that person who starts and stops what you do with excuses wake up because your financial situation won’t fix itself.
+If you’re that person who starts and stops what you do with excuses, wake up because your financial situation won’t fix itself.

 A short-term victory without a long-term plan is a bad situation.

-Remember that credit is not real money you MUST payback.
+Remember that credit is not real money you MUST pay back.

 CBB Home and Blog Update

-You know I don’t think there has been a month in the last year where someone in this house has been ill.
+I don’t think there has been a month in the last year where someone in this house has been ill.

 Our son was homesick for 3 days out of 5 school days this past week for a raging cough and runny nose.

-Thankfully Mrs. CBB is home to watch him but I often wonder what other parents do in this situation.
+Thankfully, Mrs. CBB is home to watch him, but I often wonder what other parents do in this situation.

 I’d love to hear your story or any tips for parents to prepare for sick kids and your job.